aouzeri/multiscale-epithelial-mechanics-PRXLife/README.md

 .                        # <--- top-level (or root) directory of the project (called agvm)
-├── build                # <--- Temporary build system files (CMake, object files, etc.) : created at installation ├── ExperimentalResults  # <--- Folder containing the dome experimental data ├── post-processing      # <--- Folder containing the post-processing file used in Paraview (.pvsm) ├── simulation           # <--- Folder containing the meshes to run a simulation
+├── build                # <--- Temporary build system files (CMake, object files, etc.) : created at installation ├── ExperimentalResults  # <--- Folder containing the dome experimental data ├── Matlab               # <--- Folder containing the matlab files for simulating the IagVM and post-process agVM results ├── post-processing      # <--- Folder containing the post-processing file used in Paraview (.pvsm) ├── simulation           # <--- Folder containing the meshes to run a simulation
 |   ├── results          # <--- Folder where to run the simulation